 Sources of guidance

 The risk of COVID-19 transmission is reduced in well-ventilated buildings.
-Conversely, poorly ventilated buildings pose a serious risk because any COVID that is present can float through the air and infect others.
-COVID-19 aerosols are generated in high numbers by an infected ‘host’ person and can spread through air flows within spaces.
+Conversely, poorly ventilated buildings pose a serious risk because any SARS-CoV-2 virus that is present can float through the air and infect others.
+Viral aerosols are generated in high numbers by an infected ‘host’ person and can spread through air flows within spaces.
 The paper published in the new England Journal in April 2020 entitled ‘Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1’ describes airborne and surface transmission routes.

 Mechanical engineers design, install and operate ventilation systems and should apply engineered infection controls using appropriate ventilation technologies.